stephend-csu/flashcards/README.md

 # Flashcards

-Simple "flashcard" app for studying
+Simple "flashcard" app for studying with random order each run

 [Repl.it demo](https://repl.it/@bunchofdata/German-1)